 If you are sick or on medication

-If you have a cold or cough, the flu, sore throat, chills, nausea, vomiting, or diarrhea, inform the staff at the Center before your treatments begin.
+If you have a cold or cough, the flu, sore throat, chills, nausea, vomiting or diarrhea, inform the staff at the clinic before your treatments begin.
 Also, alert the staff to any medications you are taking, or changes in medication during the course of your treatment.
-If you are diabetic, please eat properly and continue to take your prescribed medication to control your blood sugar level.
-(Note: your blood sugar level will also be checked during each visit to the Center.)
+If you have diabetes, please eat properly and continue to take your prescribed medication to control your blood sugar level.
+(Note: your blood sugar level will also be checked during each visit to the clinic.)

 We look forward to serving you.
 Please contact a member of our staff with any other questions you may have regarding your therapy.